sebelga/loix.me/content/page/about.md

 #### Current position

-Since January 2017 I am working at the European Commission as a senior front-end engineer & architect.
+Since October 2018 I am working for Elastic as a principal software engineer.